 Short for Synchronized Multimedia Integration Language, SMIL is an XML (extensible markup language) that describes multimedia events and objects.
 It was proposed in 1999 by the W3C (World Wide Web Consortium), and can be used to define the appearance and animated characteristics of many different forms of audio and visual digital media.

-Note: SMIL files typically have the extension .smi or .smil.
+SMIL files have the extension .smi or .smil.